 Test Data and symptoms of exposure Inhaled The material can cause respiratory irritation in some persons.
 The body's response to such irritation can cause further lung damage.
-The material has NOT been classified by EC Directives or other classification systems as "harmful by inhalation".
+Not normally a hazard due to non-volatile nature of product Oral The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
 This is because of the lack of corroborating animal or human evidence.
-Oral The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
-This is because of the lack of corroborating animal or human evidence.
 Dermal The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
-Open cuts abraded or irritated skin should not be exposed to this material Entry into the bloodstream, through for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
-Eye Although the liquid is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
+Eye If applied to the eyes, this material causes severe eye damage.
 Chronic Long-term exposure to respiratory irritants may result in airways disease, involving difficulty breathing and related whole-body problems.
+Inhaling this product is more likely to cause a sensitisation reaction in some persons compared to the general population.
+Ample evidence exists from experimentation that reduced human fertility is directly caused by exposure to the material.
 Substance accumulation, in the human body, may occur and may cause some concern following repeated or long-term occupational exposure.